 Author Goals Work Because:

-- The process of goal-setting makes you think very carefully about precisely what you want to achieve, why you want it, and what you are prepared to sacrifice to get there.
+- The goal-setting process makes you think very carefully about precisely what you want to achieve, why you want it, and what you are prepared to sacrifice to get there.

-- Goals keep you focussing your energy, time and resources on the things that you really want (rather than getting distracted or spreading yourself too thinly – a very real problem for authors today!)
+- Goals keep you focussing your energy, time, and resources on the things that you really want (rather than getting distracted or spreading yourself too thinly – a genuine problem for authors today!)

 - When you track your progress toward your goal, you will feel satisfied that you are making positive moves in the right direction.